Ph4seOn3/notes/README.md

-# notes this is an awesome note taking app with markdown!
+# This is an awesome note taking app with markdown!